filamentphp/filament/packages/support/docs/03-icons.md

 - `tables::grouping.collapse-button` - Button to collapse a group of records
 - `tables::header-cell.sort-asc` - Sort button of a column sorted in ascending order
 - `tables::header-cell.sort-desc` - Sort button of a column sorted in descending order
-- `tables::pagination.previous-button` - Button to go to the previous page, used on mobile and by "simple pagination"
+- `tables::pagination.previous-button` - Button to go to the previous page, used by "simple pagination"
-- `tables::pagination.next-button` - Button to go to the next page, used on mobile and by "simple pagination"
+- `tables::pagination.next-button` - Button to go to the next page, used by "simple pagination"
 - `tables::reorder.handle` - Handle to grab in order to reorder a record with drag and drop
 - `tables::search-field` - Search input

 ### Notifications icon aliases

 - `notifications::database.modal.empty-state` - Empty state of the database notifications modal
-- `notifications::database.modal.pagination.previous-button` - Button to go to the previous page of the database notifications modal
-- `notifications::database.modal.pagination.next-button` - Button to go to the next page of the database notifications modal
 - `notifications::notification.close-button` - Button to close a notification

 ### UI components icon aliases